MechanicalRock/mechanicalrock.github.io/_posts/2020-11-09-the-cloud-data-warehouse.md

 title: The Cloud Data Warehouse - How Do You Like Yours?
 date: 2020-11-09
 tags: cloud data warehouse snowflake bigquery redshift
+description: An introduction to Cloud Data Warehouses, and why they are changing the way organisations thinking about producing their insights
 image: img/blog/sos/snowcdw/banner.jpg
 author: Paul Symons
 ---